Andrei-Lapusteanu/Ecolibrium/README.md

  ## Notice
 **If you want to disable the debug lines** (used in order to render what an animal "sees" - its surroundings and current path) you can do so by clicking the **Gizmos** button in the top right-corner of the *Scene* or *Game* tabs in Unity

+## Usage (important)
+After opening the project in Unity, make sure to open the scene, found at path *Assets/Scenes/SampleScene*

  ## Controls

  - **W-A-S-D** keys to move camera